-Individuals will deteriorate for a variety of health reasons and the changes may not be due to Covid19 it is essential that these changes, however subtle be recognised and responded to promptly.
+Individuals will deteriorate for a variety of health reasons and it is essential that these changes, however subtle be recognised and responded to promptly.

 This workbook is broken down in sections:

 - 1. Understanding deterioration

 - 2. Knowing your resident/ client

 - 3. Recognising the signs of change and deterioration

 - 4. Responding to deterioration

 - 5. Clinical Observations

 - 6. Pulse Oximetry

 - 7. Communication